Slimming World - 20 Tips for Shopping on a Budget and how to reduce your weekly groceries spending.

 Do you know how disastrous that can be?
 Always have your meal before you go and then go prepared as in 1 and 2 above.
 That way you will stick to your list.

-6. Check out the cheaper grocery stores that have limited branded foods.
+6. Check out grocery stores that have limited choice of different branded foods

-By that I mean things like fruit, veg and meat, not chocolate, cakes, crisp etc, because that isn’t going to help us stick to plan, right?
+By that I mean things like fruit, veg and meat, canned items, pasta, freezer items - not chocolate, cakes, crisp etc, because that isn't going to help us stick to plan, right?
 Aldi and Lidl are great for weekly offers for these kind of things and they normally have a weekly flyer you can check out in advance.

 I know it is quicker and easy to just buy a tray of chicken breasts or thighs, but did you know you could save quite a bit of money by buying a whole chicken instead and cutting it up yourself?
 Whole chickens are often on offer too, for example you will regularly see deals for 3 chickens for £10 for example, where as a tray of chicken breasts could cost about £4.
 Admittedly you have to remove the bones and skin, but for the money it can save you, it is worth it.
 Also I love doing this Slow Cooker Chicken, as the meat literally falls off the bone and then you can shred the meat and place in a tub in the fridge for adding to salads, curries, soups etc.